Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/symbology/graphics_overlay_dictionary_renderer_3D/README.md

 <h1>Graphics Overlay Dictionary Renderer 3D</h1>

-<p>Display mil2525d symbols in 3D.</p>
+<p>Display MIL-STD-2525D military symbology in 3D.</p>

-<p>The dictionary renderer creates these graphics using a local mil2525d style file and a XML file with key-value
+<p>The dictionary renderer creates these graphics using a local mil2525d style file included in the SDK's
-attributes for each graphic.</p>
+resources/symbols directory plus an XML file with key-value attributes for each graphic.</p>

 <p><img src="GraphicsOverlayDictionaryRenderer3D.png"/></p>